 Maren Montalbano is responsible for all things organizational and administrative at The Crossing and also sings with the alto section.
 A graduate of Tufts University and New England Conservatory of Music, Maren sang in the historic world premiere of John Adams’ Pulitzer Prize-winning work, On the Transmigration of Souls, which was later released into a Grammy Award-winning CD, and has continued to sing in over a dozen commercial recordings with The Crossing, Piffaro, Melodious Accord, and Philadelphia Singers.
-Look for the release of her first self-produced solo album, Sea Tangle: Songs from the North, featuring all women composers and performers, in December 2016.
+She released her first solo album, Sea Tangle: Songs from the North, featuring all women composers and performers, in December 2016.
 In the past five years, Ms. Montalbano has been a guest artist with Lyric Fest, Choral Arts Philadelphia, Network for New Music, Tempesta di Mare, and Piffaro, the Renaissance Band.
 In The Crossing's early days, she held the position of General Manager, and is proud to take up the mantle once again as The Crossing enters this exciting stage of growth.

 You can reach Maren at firstname.lastname@example.org